GitHubDragonFly/GitHubDragonFly.github.io/README.md

     - use `black.gif` `white.gif` `dark_blue.png` files found in the `images` folder as a simple choice for background image
   - see the `legobrick` generated (A)PNG example and its optimized / resized version in the `images` folder
   - currently set for Lossy PNG to speed up processing but with a comment on how to change it to full color if required
-- JSON import/export is actually three.js created format:
+- JSON import / export is actually three.js created format:
   - JSON Legacy viewer is using r124 of three.js to support legacy THREE.Geometry
   - JSON Viewer is using r135 of three.js
 - OBJ exporter might currently, along with the exported MTL file, export multiple copies of the same texture but under different names: